mrpapercut/Ironmon-Tracker-Logger/README.md

 # Ironmon Tracker Logger
 A logger for the [Ironmon Tracker](https://github.com/besteon/Ironmon-Tracker).

 Warning: not production-ready.
-Only tested on the GrandPooBear DrCeil patch of FireRed.
+Only tested on the "GrandPooBear" DrSeil-patch of FireRed.
 Support for other versions is unlikely

 ## Usage
 - Start Bizhawk